-In 2019 Centersource has completed a survey amongst a number of companies that collectively export, transport or import over nine million cubic meters of lumber materials annually.
-We have asked these companies if they were satisfied with the work tools currently available to them.
+In 2019 Centersource completed a survey amongst a number of companies that collectively export, transport or import over nine million cubic meters of lumber materials annually.
+We asked these companies if they were satisfied with the work tools currently available to them.
 As a result, over 90% have replied with a definitive “No”.

-Until recently, companies have been heavily focused on optimising the early stages of the supply chain, which has left the areas of export and logistics uncovered by the digital transformation and automation.
+Until recently, companies have been heavily focused on optimising the early stages of the supply chain, which has left the areas of export and logistics uncovered by digital transformation and automation.
 This means that the staff working in those areas has been at a disadvantage compared to their colleagues, suffering from reduced productivity, higher demands of customer service and impacting the companies’ profitability.
-Also, the need to stay alert to the work calls and shipment schedules even on vacation can impact their health and performance.
+Also, the need to stay alert to the work calls and shipment schedules, even on vacation, can impact their health and performance.

 Today, the physical office is not where the work gets done anymore.
-Instead it happens across a series of devices and digital spaces.
-A digital workplace is not the company’s intranet or the enterprise social network, but a combination of platforms, tools and solutions that contain a variety of business tasks and processes.
+Instead, it happens across a series of devices and digital spaces.
+A digital workplace is not the company’s intranet or the enterprise social network; but a combination of platforms, tools and solutions that contain a variety of business tasks and processes.

 One of the key aspects of an efficient digital workplace is the unified communication stream across the online and offline modes that creates a shared view accessible for all employees from a variety of devices.
 Keeping track of all communications across platforms creates transparency and increases the accountability of actions, tasks and criteria of completion.
 Which in turn positively affects the efficiency of the business operations.

 Logistics and export professionals have been so far put at a disadvantage by the lack of available advanced tools in their digital workplace.
-With the Centersource platform they can finally work on par with their colleagues in other areas.
+With the Timber Exchange platform, they can finally work on par with their colleagues in other areas.
 With a full set of digital tools, they will be able to provide a better service to their import customers and set out a more efficient collaboration process with their forwarders.
 The use of digital documents eliminates issues with lost documents.
-Not only the multi-lingual nature of the platform allows all parties to see the data in their native language, but also increases transparency by minimizing the potential for communication errors and important details getting lost in translation.
+Not only the multi-lingual nature of the platform allows all parties to see the data in their native language, but it also increases transparency by minimizing the potential for communication errors and important details getting lost in translation.

 The optimized benefits enabled by digital tools and automating manual task processes are hard to dispute.
-Automating simple things such as follow ups, reminders and tenders via email can save a manager around 1 hour 15 minutes a day only by conservative estimates.
+Automating simple things such as follow-ups, reminders and tenders via email can save a manager around 1 hour 15 minutes a day only by conservative estimates.
 Whilst overall, the export stuff can save around 2 hours 50 minutes a day across all processes.
 All these time savings put together across the staff add up to a significant potential to invest this time in value-adding work or reducing operational costs.
-Some of the benefits generating value-added service to our clients being reported so far include the following: increased exposure to new markets and importers, increased ability to achieve improved deal terms, improved customer (importer) satisfaction, reduced risk for manual errors that could lead to unnecessary costs.
+Some of the benefits generating value-added service to our clients being reported so far include the following: increased exposure to new markets and importers, increased ability to achieve improved deal terms, improved customer (importer) satisfaction, and reduced risk for manual errors that could lead to unnecessary costs.

-In addition to an organized document, higher accuracy, accountability, and transparency, your team will be able to gain new skills, significantly simplifying their day-to-day workflow, providing better service to your customers.
+In addition to an organized document, higher accuracy, accountability, and transparency, your team will be able to gain new skills, significantly simplifying their day-to-day workflow, and providing better service to your customers.

 Take our quiz to see how much time you would be able to save if you change just a few work routines.